- Lecture facilities overlooking the sea

-- equipment for processing field samples and identifying organisms, molecular and physiological laboratories, controlled temperature chambers and wet labs for experiments on a variety of scales
+- Controlled temperature chambers and wet labs for experiments on a variety of scales

-- boat provision and diving expertise allowing for sub-tidal investigation
+- Boat provision and diving training allowing for sub-tidal investigation

 - Remotely Operated Vehicle for carrying out surveys of the seabed.